 Do you conduct Market Research via the Web?Last updated by Levi Jackson SSW over 1 year ago.See history

 Doing Market Research focuses the product on the right set of people so you can satisfy their needs.
 If you can't connect the dots between the work you do and how it helps the customer, consider investing your time elsewhere.
 Market Research bridges the gap between the techies and the users.

 Often users will tell you what is needed to make the product great instead of just good, or you may be told that there is already a program out there that does the job.
-You should also spend two days looking for similar products and speaking to users about the features.
-Since the specs are full of screen captures, this allows us to think of our end-users and increases the likelihood of creating a great product which our users love.
+You should also spend a good amount of time looking for similar products and speaking to users about the features.
+Since the specs are full of screen captures, this allows you to think of the end-user and increases the likelihood of creating a great product which your users love.